zenoss/product-assembly/README.md

 both Core and RM.
 The list of components to be installed is maintained in the file [component_versions.json](component_versions.json).

-So to add or a remove a component, simply modify [component_versions.json](component_versions.json).
+So to add or remove a component, simply modify [component_versions.json](component_versions.json).
+The other file that needs to be changed is [product-base/install_scripts/zenoss_component_install.sh](product-base/install_scripts/zenoss_component_install.sh).
+This script is run inside the Docker image as it is being built.
+It is responsible for downloading the artifact by name and then unpacking it into the image at the correct location.

 ### Adding or Removing ZenPacks
 ZenPack information is split across two files